 Have your say on neighbourhood plans

-Residents can view the draft plan when it is released for public display and consultation (which only lasts for a limited period).
-Any comments you make at this time will have maximum impact, especially if you write a formal submission and post it to Council within the specified timeframe.
+Residents can view the draft plan when it is released for public display and consultation (limited period).
+Write a formal submission and post it to Council within the specified timeframe.

-Council is legally required to report to the Queensland Government on what submissions were made and how they were dealt with.
-After the display period, there are no more formal opportunities to influence the plan, unless it is reviewed or amended at a later date.
+Council is legally required to report to Queensland Government on submissions (including response to same).
+After the display period, there are no formal opportunities to influence the plan, unless it is reviewed or amended at a later date.

-The planning legislation allows for submissions to be made electronically (online), as well as in writing.
+The planning legislation allows for electronic submissions (online), as well as in writing.

 Download the factsheet for detailed information about preparing neighbourhood planning submissions: